leaysgur/webrtc-rfcs/md/draft-ietf-rtcweb-transports-17.md

 Sending data channel data over multiple 5-tuples is not supported.

 A receiving implementation MUST be able to receive media and data in all these configurations.

-## 5. IANA Considerations

-This document makes no request of IANA.

-Note to RFC Editor: this section may be removed on publication as an RFC.

-## 6. Security Considerations

-RTCWEB security considerations are enumerated in [I-D.ietf-rtcweb-security].

-Security considerations pertaining to the use of DSCP are enumerated in [I-D.ietf-tsvwg-rtcweb-qos].